jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 The goal this year was simple: land on the Stone Master podium.
 Even if I missed, pursuing it would beneficial.
+Turns out, the pursuit was benficial.
 It pushed me to take multiple solo trips to the Holies (two in the hot and humid off-season and one in early October), and those trips were a blast.
+I learned the joy of solo bouldering trips and became more comfortable without spotters.

 I missed the podium but still put down a solid score, even after failing to repeat a few v5s I thought would go.
-Even two or three more v5s (~200-300 points) probably wouldn't have bumped me into third, though it would have been close.
+Even two or three more v5s (approximately an additional 200-300 points) probably wouldn't have bumped me into third, though it would have been close.
 My total score would have been a comfortable third in 2024, but in 2025 it left me just outside the podium; I'm looking forward to seeing the full rankings to see how close I was.

 This year, like the three previous years, was a ton of fun.
-The Illinois climbing community keeps the stoke high: everyone is encouraging, willing to share beta, and provide a spot and happy when you do the same for them.
+The Illinois climbing community keeps the stoke high: everyone is encouraging, willing to share beta, and provide a spot and are happy when you do the same for them.

 ## October 31 – Southbound